observablehq/framework/docs/files.md

 ## Routing

-Attached files live in the source root (by default `src`) alongside your Markdown pages.
+Attached files live in the source root (typically `src`) alongside your Markdown pages.
 For example, say `index.md` has some JavaScript code that references `FileAttachment("quakes.csv")`:

 ```ini
 .